 Looking ahead, globalization is likely to assume a very different shape.
 The long-distance value chains that have defined the world economy since the 1980s have been retracting as firms recognize costs they previously failed to account for.
 Investors and lenders have pulled back from cross-border opportunities they once would have embraced.
 As automation squeezes out factory labor costs, low-wage countries are losing much of their edge, and the aging of populations is limiting the demand for many of the things they make.
 Globalization is by no means over, but its next phase will have more to do with trading ideas and services than with transporting goods in metal boxes around the globe.

 Outside the Box, in the opinion of economic historian Brad DeLong, “is a superb look at how globalization is itself changing.”
 Historian Gary Gerstle describes it as “A sweeping and lucid account of the world’s encounter with globalization across the past century…. especially illuminating about the current moment,” while economic historian Mira Wilkins found it “brings new insights to the story of globalization.”
-According to Kirkus Reviews, the book offers “a rational, welcome exploration of an international trade that is now at a crossroads.”
-Outside the Box will go on sale September 15.
+Writing in The Wall Street Journal, reviewer Matthew Rees found the Outside the Box “absorbing,” and Kirkus Reviews wrote that it offers “a rational, welcome exploration of an international trade that is now at a crossroads.”